Ericsson/CodeCompass/doc/usage.md

   configuration and log files are located.
 This should be the same as what was provided to the `CodeCompass_parser` binary in *Step 2*.
 - **Port**: Port number of the web server to listen on.
-- **Database**: The plugins can use an SQL database as storage.
-By the connection string the user can give the location of a running database system.
-In the parsing session the database name could have been provided.
-  This database name is written in a config file in the workspace directory, so it is unnecessary to provide it at server start.

 For full documentation see `CodeCompass_webserver -h`.